Jock series: Legacy

-Jock Jams legacy is defined by Volume 1 going Platinum in under a year and peaking at No. 30 on the Billboard charts.
-Following its commercial success over 6 albums, its downfall is marked by the rise of Napster, the slow adaptation of the sporting industry, and loss of song rights controlled by 4 big labels in the late 90s/early 2000s.
+Jock Jams legacy is defined by Volume 1 going platinum in under a year and peaking at No. 30 on the Billboard charts.
+Following its commercial success over 6 albums, its downfall was marked by the rise of Napster, the slow adaptation of the sporting industry, and loss of song rights controlled by four big labels in the late 1990s/early 2000s.

-Volume 6, the All-Star Jock Jams, reached No. 188 on the Billboard 200 for the week of November 24, 2001.
+The All-Star Jock Jams (volume 6) reached No. 188 on the Billboard 200 for the week of November 24, 2001.
 It remained at that position for one week, falling from chart the following week.

 Despite no further releases, Jock Jams has had a lasting impact on sporting events and venues, as well as being credited for paving the way for modern bands to get their music into stadiums and integrated into sporting culture.
 In the words of Tom Silverman, "...if you look now, they still play the Village People everywhere.
 There are songs that we used on that series that are still 80 percent of what you hear at games today.
 Fall Out Boy is one of the 20 percent of new stuff you hear, along with Pitbull, maybe Flo Rida and Pharrell."